Member Login

 Career Highlights

-Sam has entrenched himself as one of the top discus throwers in the US, making six consecutive US teams since 2019.
-In the midst of this success, he overcame a cancer diagnosis and has returned as strong as ever.
-This year, Sam reached new heights, setting a personal best of 71.27m/233-10 at the Oklahoma Throws Series World Invitational in April.
+Mattis has established himself as one of the top discus throwers in the US, overcoming cancer and making six consecutive US teams since 2019.
+This year, he reached new heights, setting a personal best of 71.27m/233-10 at the Oklahoma Throws Series World Invitational in April.

 Curtis Thompson